 Since becoming an MP I have regularly hosted Jobs & Skills Fairs in Halesowen & Rowley Regis, bringing together local employers and training providers to boost employment prospects for local people.
-I have also championed better support for mental health and have hosted roundtable meetings between providers to see how the support provided can be extended and improved.
+I have also championed better support for mental health and have hosted roundtable meetings with providers to see how the support provided can be extended and improved.
 I’ve joined in with many community projects including litter picks and clean up events, and twice a month I’ve ran surgeries in the constituency, to talk to local people about the challenges they are facing and seeing where I can help.